oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![Logs Output of East West Spoke VMs to Client VM Allow Traffic via Network Firewall](../common/images/network-firewall-logs-east-west-spoke-client-vms-allow-traffic.png " ")

-17. You can also expand the logs and confirm if its hitting right security rule **rule-spoke-vcn-to-firewall-vcn-allow-all-traffic** as below:
+17. You can also expand the logs and confirm if it's hitting the right security rule **rule-spoke-vcn-to-firewall-vcn-allow-all-traffic** as below:

    ![Detailed Logs Output of East West Spoke VMs to Client VM Allow Traffic via Network Firewall](../common/images/network-firewall-detailed-logs-east-west-spoke-client-vms-allow-traffic.png " ")

-## **Task 5: Validate IPS/IDS Traffic**
+## Task 5: Validate IPS/IDS Traffic

 1. From the OCI Services menu, click **Virtual Cloud Network** and navigate to **firewall-vcn**.